 Well-intentioned but not totally accurate, the global nutrition definitions don’t reflect how nutrients or nutrition impacts personal health today.
 Over 70% of US adults take supplements, while skincare, beauty products, oral and topical medications as well as cleaning supplies all give the body nutrients.
 Total nutritions looks at the nutrients and ingredients that challenge the body impacts its health.
-“Nutrition is the intake of food, considered in relation to the body’s dietary needs.
-Good nutrition – an adequate, well balanced diet combined with regular physical activity – is a cornerstone of good health. ” World Health Organization.

 What is the definition of better nutrition?

 What needs to be in a better nutrition assessment?

 A better nutrition assessment must include a review of a person’s total nutrition.
 This includes all the ways their body gets nutrients and any ingredients that could be interfering with its functioning.
 Additionally, it should include the other results that other tools can provide, depending on the scope of the provider.
 This would include lab values (blood, urine, stool, saliva), biometrics, etc.

 How can a better nutrition assessment work?

 Conducting a better nutrition assessment allows a practitioner and their patients to collaborate to get all the information about what currently impacts their health.
 Using tools like better nutrition evaluations along with other tools biometrics, BMI, lab tests) will ensure a clear understanding of the role that a person’s current total nutrition is playing in their current health.
 That helps both practitioner and patient see what is working and what could be better.
 A better nutrition plan keeps what is working and build on it by addressing what needs attention.

 Your assessments should be specific and answer questions:

 - Is a lack of magnesium causing a problem?

 - Does your body get enough iron?